Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Ugaritic was the language of Ugarit, a wealthy harbour city on the Syrian coast, recorded on clay tablets in a remarkable alphabetic cuneiform of about thirty signs.
-Its archives, unearthed from 1929, preserve myths, letters, and rituals that shed light on Canaanite religion and the background of the Hebrew Bible.
+Ugaritic was the language of Ugarit, a wealthy harbour city on the Syrian coast now known as Ras Shamra, recorded on clay tablets in a remarkable alphabetic cuneiform of about thirty signs.
+Its archives, unearthed from 1929, preserve myths, letters, and rituals — among them the Baal Cycle tablets — that shed light on Canaanite religion and the background of the Hebrew Bible.
 The language and its city met an abrupt end around 1190 to 1185 BCE, when Ugarit was destroyed amid the Late Bronze Age collapse and the raids of the Sea Peoples, and was never reoccupied.

 Worth remembering